Streets of Brighton & Hove

 Goldstone Court, Hove A cul-de-sac of three- and four-storey blocks of flats off Windsor Close.
 The Toads Hole farm/settlement was here until after WW2.
 Ke1969—

-Goldstone Crescent, Hove Only two houses listed in Pi1927 with a steady piecemeal development unil most building in the outer circle was by Cook (Brighton) Ltd1 in 1936-1937, after which it was numbered; the inner circle was developed slightly later.
+Goldstone Crescent, Hove Stanford estate.
+Only two houses listed in Pi1927 with a steady piecemeal development unil most building in the outer circle was by Cook (Brighton) Ltd1 in 1936-1937, after which it was numbered; the inner circle was developed slightly later.

 Boxer Tommy Farr lived here at one time.